CORN-BASED FOODS

 Tortillas are so important in Mexican cuisine that they have their own page.

-Tamale in cornshuck Tamales are born when you work some lard into your masa and then form it into quadrangular, baglike objects maybe 3.5 inches long.
-Stuff these masa bags with anything from bean paste to rabbit meat, seal them, wrap them in dry corn shucks (like the one at the right) or banana leaves , and steam them until the masa and ingredients are cooked.
+Tamales are born when you work some lard into your masa and then form it into quadrangular, baglike objects maybe 3.5 inches long.
+Stuff these masa bags with anything from bean paste to rabbit meat, seal them, wrap them in dry corn shucks (like the ones at the right) or banana leaves , and steam them until the masa and ingredients are cooked.
 Now you have tamales.
 Variations on the basic tamale theme abound.
+The open one in the picture is made of rice with flecks of pork.

 For example, in Oaxaca, among the Mazatecs, more than ten different kinds of tamales have been documented.
 Among the Zapotecs in Choapan, Oaxaca there exists a diminutive tamale called pata de burro, or "burro's foot," named for their untamalelike shape.
 Usually these are cooked three at a time wrapped together.
 The Huastecs of east-central Mexico make zacahuil, a tamale a yard or more long containing anything from a whole suckling pig to a turkey or a chicken.
 These are seasoned with chilies, onion, and garlic, wrapped in banana leaves, and cooked slowly in an earthen pit or brick oven.
 In Tuxtla Gutiérrez, Chiapas, the juacané tamale, probably of Zoque origin, is stuffed with ground beans, the heads of shrimp, squash seeds, and small, hot chili peppers.
 In Morelos and Guerrero the tamal nejo is concocted of masa in which the corn has been cooked not in lime-water, but in water in which ashes have settled.
 Sometimes, instead of steaming tamales, they are roasted among the embers of wood fires; these are called tamales de ceniza, or "ash tamales."